Mark Abraham, Executive Director

 Camille Seaberry, Senior Research Associate

 Camille Seaberry is a Senior Research Associate at DataHaven.
-In her role at DataHaven, Camille has created or co-authored various reports and interactive data resources on issues related to demographics and health equity, including detailed profiles for cities, towns, and small population groups throughout Connecticut.
+In her role at DataHaven, Camille has created or co-authored reports and interactive data resources on issues related to demographics and health equity, including detailed profiles for cities, towns, and small population groups throughout Connecticut.
 Camille is a lead author of the organization's Town Equity Reports and Community Wellbeing Index publications.

 Camille has significant experience in data analysis, interactive data visualization development, and research and writing to support various government and non-profit initiatives.
 She also has a background in high-school mathematics and STEM education, a skill she has applied at DataHaven to develop data workshops for Connecticut non-profits and educators.